dilshads/telegram-bot-nova/README.md

 ```

 ## FAQ
+* Q: Missing methods?
+    * A: I'm trying to add all the available methods.
+I can confirm these aren't available.
+        * Events: onUnPinnedMessage
+        * Actions: deleteMessage
 * Q: Why did you make this class when there's already others available?
     * A: Some lacked how-to documentation and examples.
 Also, setting up a certifcate and domain for webhook method seems too complex.
 * Q: Will my bot token get misused using this class?